 Trust is probably the most difficult hurdle to get past.
-Once someone knows the address and password of your wallet, nothing stops them from taking your money.
-Sending someone the address to your wallet and giving them permission to attempt to decrypt the password involves risk.
+Once someone knows the unencrypted private key of your wallet, nothing stops them from taking your money.
+Sending someone your encrypted private key and giving them permission to attempt to decrypt the password involves risk.

 However, please consider the following:

 - I won’t take your money.